The world is too much

 THANK YOU:

 Whether you’re supporting my work with a free or paid account, I appreciate each of you.
-In the coming days/weeks, changes to this substack will make engagement and Reiki simpler.
+In the coming days/weeks, changes to this substack will make engagement and receiving Reiki simpler.
 More soon with my thanks.

 As I type this sentence — the world is too much — I recall the sonnet by Wordsworth.
 I am grateful for this memory of studying English Romantic poets in college, including “The World Is Too Much with Us” published in 1807 in Poems, in Two Volumes by William Wordsworth.